NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Ubuntu.md

 I'll keep this document up to date as much as I can.
 To tighten up your security on your Ubuntu server please se the NohaTech-Security-Ubuntu.md file.

-***All the path's in this guide are starting at /nohatech/ make sure that you change them to the path that your using.***
+***All the path's in this guide are starting at /opt/nohatech/ make sure that you change them to the path that your using.***

 # Installation
 Now we going to start the installation.

 ### Create user
+Best is to have a "clean" Ubuntu installation to install Seafile on, but if you don't have a clean one it's recommended that Seafile are running with it's own user - you should not run Seafile with root or sudo command.

 ### Update Ubuntu
 We need to make sure that Ubuntu are up to date, use this command below to do that.